cxwils/OtakuScore/README.md

 dotnet restore
 ```

-Create `appsettings.Development.json` in `OtakuScore.api/` with your local connection string and a JWT signing key:
+Create `appsettings.Development.json` in `OtakuScore.api/` with your local connection string, a JWT signing key, and SendGrid credentials:

 ```json
 {